realmocaccino/jauntyslider/README.md

 ```

 ## No Requirements
-You heard it right!
+You read that right!
 No jQuery.
 No requirements at all.<br>

 ## Install
 In order to be able to use Jauntyslider, [download the zip file](https://github.com/lgustavoms/jauntyslider/archive/master.zip) then include the css and javascript files in your document: